musooff/obama/README.md

 # Obama singing any song
 ## 1st stage: Downloading Videos
-First we need to download obama videos that that are available.
+\t First we need to download obama videos that that are available.
 All videos can be found in white house YouTube channel.
-For better visual looks we just listed Weekly Update of Obama and all the links of the videos can be found within videos.txt file.
+For better visual looks we just listed Weekly Address of Obama and all the links of the videos can be found within videos.txt file.
 Additionally one can download all the videos of obama from their YouTube channel directly.
 Downloading videos can be done with youtube-dl library which has python extansion as well.
 The code to download videos is available within obama.py python file.
 ``` python
 def download_videos():
     ydl_opts = {'write-sub':'srt'}